-- (h) Integration of all programmes and plans in the municipal areas; - (i) IMAP (Implementation Map) for better monitoring of IDP, Budget and SDBIP. and - (j) The Annual Report 2014/15
+- (h) Integration of all programmes and plans in the municipal areas; - (i) IMAP (Implementation Map) for better monitoring of IDP, Budget and SDBIP. and - (j) The Annual Report 2015/16; - (k) MEC's comments;

 The Municipality adopted in the 2016-2021 IDP, the national Key Performance Areas and aligned itself with these KPA's through a set of strategic objectives.
 The IDP therefore focuses on the following: